-Zero calibration is recommended only for analyzers performing continuous analysis below 5% of the most sensitive range available with the analyzer, e.g. analysis below 0-50 PPM on the 1000 PPM range, or 0.05% on the 1% range (with a percent analyzer).

-Determining the true Zero Offset requires approximately 12-24 hours wait to ensure that the sensor has consumed all the dissolved oxygen in the electrolyte (during exposure of sensor to air, a part of oxygen is reduced at the electrode while a portion of oxygen dissolves in the electrolyte which is then consumed only slowly after the sensor is exposed to oxygen free gas).
-Allow the analyzer to stabilize with a flowing zero gas as evidenced by a stable reading or a horizontal trend on an external recording device.

-Generally, Zero calibration should be performed after a span calibration has been performed.

-Initiate the DEFAULT ZERO and DEFAULT SPAN procedures before performing either a ZERO or SPAN CALIBRATION.

-Caution: Prematurely initiating the ZERO CALIBRATION function can result in negative readings near zero.
-Once the zero offset adjustment has been made, further zero calibration is normally not required unless substantial changes in the sample system connections are made or a new sensor is installed.
+- Zero calibration is recommended only for analyzers performing continuous analysis below 5% of the most sensitive range available with the analyzer, e.g. analysis below 0.05 PPM on the 0-1 PPM range, 0.5 PPM on the 10 PPM range, or 0.05% on the 1% range (with a percent analyzer). - Determining the true Zero Offset requires approximately 12-24 hours wait to ensure that the sensor has consumed all the dissolved oxygen in the electrolyte (during exposure of sensor to air, a part of oxygen is reduced at the electrode while a portion of oxygen dissolves in the electrolyte which is then consumed only slowly after the sensor is exposed to oxygen free gas).
+Allow the analyzer to stabilize with a flowing zero gas as evidenced by a stable reading or a horizontal trend on an external recording device. - > Zero calibration should be performed after span calibration. - Initiate the DEFAULT ZERO and DEFAULT SPAN procedures before performing either a ZERO or SPAN CALIBRATION. - Caution: Prematurely initiating the ZERO CALIBRATION function can result in negative readings near zero. - Once the zero offset adjustment has been made, further zero calibration is normally not required unless substantial changes in the sample system connections are made or a new sensor is installed.